On the complexity of cusped non-hyperbolicity: Certificates

-\begin{proof} Suppose $\TT$ is a triangulation of a compact, connected, irreducible, $\partial$-irreducible, orientable 3-manifold that is toroidal.
+\begin{proof} Suppose $\TT$ is a triangulation of a compact, connected, irreducible, $\partial$-irreducible, orientable 3-manifold that has no Klein bottle and is toroidal.
 By Proposition \ref{prp:fundFaults}, there is a fundamental essential torus $F$ in $\TT$.
 By Lemma \ref{lem:hlp}, $F$ is representable in size polynomial in $\TT$.
 By Proposition \ref{prp:exterior}, we may construct a triangulation $\TT'$ of the exterior of $F$ in time polynomial in the sizes of $\TT$ and $F$, hence in time polynomial in $\TT$.
-If $\TT'$ is connected, then we return $F$ as our certificate.
-Otherwise, since $F$ is essential and $\TT$ is connected, $\TT'$ has two components, $L$ and $R$, neither of which is homeomorphic to $\TorusxI$, neither of which is homeomorphic to $\SxD$, and both of which are irreducible.
-The certificate we return is the quintuple $(F, L_T, R_T, L_D, R_D)$, where $L_T,R_T$ are the certificates guaranteed by Theorem \ref{thm:ibundle} that $L$ and $R$ are not $\TorusxI$, and where $L_D,R_D$ are the certificates guaranteed by \cite[Theorems 1.6 and 1.8]{Lackenby16} that $L,R$ are irreducible and are not solid tori.